October 25, 2020

 Jesus gives a short and direct response to the question of "What is the greatest commandment?" by quoting Deuteronomy 6:5 and Leviticus 19:18.

 The fact that Jesus attaches "Love your neighbour as you love yourself" to "Love the Lord your God with all your heart, and with all your soul, and with all your mind" is a bit sneaky.
 He actually gives two "greatest" commandments.

 On these two commandments hang all the law and the prophets.

 In this radical linking of love of God with love of neighbour and self as the "Greatest," Jesus makes all other laws about purity, cleanliness, rituals, sacrifices, etc. secondary.
 In other words, he has just cut the privileged status out from under the feet of the religious leaders whose position depends on these secondary laws.
 Yikes.
 No wonder they saw Jesus as a threat to the status quo.

 The "love" that is being called for is not emotion; it is not "liking," "getting along with," "desiring," or "feeling warm about."
 The "love" Jesus is talking about here is trust, loyalty, enduring devotion, being attached to.
 You may actually hate your neighbour, but you will still love them in the Biblical sense if you continue to act for their well-being, don't tell lies about them, and refuse to cut off your relationship with them.

 Frankly, I'm not sure what is the Good News in Matthew 22:41-46.
 Jesus scores the final debating point that silences his critics.
 Is that Good News?
 I guess we can take some comfort that our leader is smart, knows his Bible, can think on his feet, and puts love ahead of all other duties.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see link below, pages 113-114.
+Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see below, pages 113-114.

 Matthew 22:34-46 (NRSV)